Allen-Synthesis/EuroPi/software/programming_instructions.md

 ## Pico Setup

 This section assumes you are using the Raspberry Pi Pico (or a compatible clone) featuring the RP2040 processor.
-If you are using the newer Raspberry Pi Pico 2, with the RP2350 processor, see [below](#pico-2-setup).
+If you are using a different model of Pico, e.g. the Pico W, or Pico 2, see [below](#alternative-picos).

 ### Downloading Thonny
 To start with, you'll need to download the [Thonny IDE](https://thonny.org/).
 This is what you will use to program and debug the module.